klcantrell/build-dashboard-aws-playground/infrastructure/README.md

 # Welcome to your CDK TypeScript project

+## Notes

+The Lambda functions are written in TypeScript and need to be compiled with `tsc` before deploying.

 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.